rauljvr/demorepo/account-service/README.md

 3. Get a pageable list with all accounts http://localhost:8080/accountService/accountsPageable

-Method PATCH:
+Method POST:

-4. Creating an account: for existing accounts it also creates or updates the currency and money entities (It's not allowed to modify the treasury attribute): http://localhost:8080/accountService/createAccount
+4. Creating an account: for existing accounts it also creates or updates the currency and money entities: http://localhost:8080/accountService/createAccount

 Json body: { "name": "savings3", "currency": { "currencyCode": "CAN" }, "money": { "balance": 90.00 }, "treasury": false }